Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 WordPress will search the plugin directory and display the available plugins in a list.

-You need to review the results and click on the ‘Install Now’ button next to the plugin you want to install.
+You need to review the results and click the ‘Install Now’ button next to the plugin you want to install.

-You can learn more in our step by step beginner’s guide on how to install a WordPress plugin.
+You can learn more in our step-by-step beginner’s guide on how to install a WordPress plugin.

 However, search results inside the WordPress admin area are not always helpful because they are limited to free plugins only.
-Also, the number of plugins can be overwhelming.
-Many beginners find it difficult to decide which plugin is best for the job.

-Another approach is to look for plugin recommendations and tutorials on sites like WPBeginner.com.
-We have a WordPress plugins section where you can find the best WordPress plugins that we have thoroughly tested and reviewed.
+We have a WordPress plugins section where you can find the best WordPress plugins that we have thoroughly tested and reviewed:

 More FAQs About WordPress Plugins